archaic-archea/GeNT/readme.md

 # GeNT
 GeNT(Germanium NT) is an NT-like OS that is intended to eventually have the features of a modern operating system.
 Details on the architecture of GeNT can be found in `arch.md`.

+# Branch
+This is the branch containing information on the architecture as well as pseudo-code for the GeNT system.